Hor Awibre: Reign length

+Succession

+Hor Awibre was seemingly succeeded by his two sons(?)
+Sekhemrekhutawy Khabaw and Djedkheperew.
+However, the Turin King List has Sedjefakare as the next ruler.

 Attestations

-Hor remained unattested until the discovery in 1894 of his nearly intact tomb in Dashur by Jacques de Morgan, see below.
+Hor Awibre remained unattested until the discovery in 1894 of his nearly intact tomb in Dashur by Jacques de Morgan, see below.

 Architecture

 Tanis/Memphis, Architrave

-At Tanis (Nile Delta region), in a secondary context, a granite architrave with the cartouches of Hor and Sekhemre Khutawy Khabaw was found.
+At Tanis (Nile Delta region), in a secondary context, a granite architrave with the cartouches of Hor Awibre and Sekhemre Khutawy Khabaw was found.
 The architrave probably originated in Memphis and came to the Delta region during the Hyksos period.
 Based on this evidence, the egyptologist Kim Ryholt proposed that Sekhemrekhutawy Khabaw was a son and coregent of Hor Awibre.
 Present location of this architrave is unknown.

 Plaque, Berlin 7670

 Of Unknown Provenance, a plaque has been found.

 Lisht, plaque

-At Lisht, a plaque with his name was found at the Pyramid of Amenemhat I. There were found several faience plaques with 13th Dynasty king's names.
+At Lisht, a plaque with his name was found at Amenemhat I's pyramid.
+There were found several faience plaques with 13th Dynasty king's names.

 Jar Lid, LACMA M.80.203.226

 Jar lid with the prenomen Awibre, LACMA.

 Of Unknown Provenance, a jar lid with partial name of the 13th Dynasty King Hor I.